 The economic downturn has had a devastating effect on our community as it has eroded the security and stability of our families and individuals throughout Clark County, Washington.
-Unemployment figures for Clark County (reported in April 2012) reached over 15%–the highest the county had experienced to date and among the highest in the state.
+Unemployment figures for Clark County once reached over 15%–the highest the county had experienced and among the highest in the state.
 A greater number of families with children, veterans returning from war, and households who had lost jobs and their homes had become the new faces of the homeless.
 These are the very families who once enjoyed a lifestyle that allowed them to contribute to the vitality and stability of the community through homeownership.
 Strapped with debt and with little knowledge of how to take charge in the process of rebuilding towards financial stability—the growing barrier that often prevents finding housing, obtaining insurance, or getting a job—they are turning to CHRC for assistance with debt management and the tools necessary to rebuilding credit and establishing a solid financial footing.

 The Agency Today: Expanding programs to address growing needs

 The Community Housing Resource Center continues to offer its comprehensive homebuyer/ownership classes and counseling but has expanded its programs, services and one-on-one counseling to meet the increased demands of its community in southwest Washington.
 It has developed public/private partnerships with the local city and county government administrations and social service agencies to bring their clients as well as the greater community, the high standards and best practices the agency has incorporated into administering its financial literacy and counseling program.